Chinese Money Trees

 There are twelve such coins on this tree.

-coins.
-The inscriptions are also written in exactly the same
+real coins.
+The inscriptions are also written in exactly

-those that have fallen.
+to replace those that have fallen.
 The tree, therefore,

 Coins of the Money Tree